Maxzx721/CS50x-2022/Week 5/Speller/README.md

 ## Distribution
 ### Understanding
-Theoretically, on input of size n, an algorithm with a running time of n is “asymptotically equivalent,” in terms of O, to an algorithm with a running time of 2n.
-Indeed, when describing the running time of an algorithm, we typically focus on the dominant (i.e., most impactful) term (i.e., n in this case, since n could be much larger than 2).
-In the real world, though, the fact of the matter is that 2n feels twice as slow as n.
+Theoretically, on input of size _n_, an algorithm with a running time of _n_ is “asymptotically equivalent,” in terms of O, to an algorithm with a running time of _2n_.
+Indeed, when describing the running time of an algorithm, we typically focus on the dominant (i.e., most impactful) term (i.e., _n_ in this case, since n could be much larger than 2).
+In the real world, though, the fact of the matter is that _2n_ feels twice as slow as _n_.

 The challenge ahead of you is to implement the fastest spell checker you can!
 By “fastest,” though, we’re talking actual “wall-clock,” not asymptotic, time.